Ontonagon River: Course

 Below the confluence of its various branches, the Ontonagon River flows generally north-northwestwardly for 39.7 km in Ontonagon County to the village of Ontonagon, where it flows into Lake Superior.

 National Wild and Scenic River designation

 On March 3, 1992, the following reaches of the Ontonagon's upper tributaries were collectively designated the Ontonagon National Wild and Scenic River: The upper courses of the East and Middle branches in the Ottawa National Forest; the Cisco Branch in its entirety; and approximately the middle section of the West Branch, from Cascade Falls to the Victoria Reservoir.

 Other historical significance

-During the mid-19th century, a very large mass of solid, nearly pure copper, the Ontonagon Boulder, was removed from the Ontonagon River.
-It now is in the Smithsonian National Museum of Natural History in Washington, D.C.
+A very large mass of solid, nearly pure copper, the Ontonagon Boulder, was removed from the west branch of the Ontonagon River and transported in 1842 to Detroit, where it was weighed at 3708 pounds.
+It is displayed in Washington, D.C., at the Smithsonian National Museum of Natural History.